YeQQgenious/local-first/README.md

 online change

-I am making this readme better
+I am making this readme be better